carpentries-incubator/reproducible-publications-quarto/_episodes/08-code-chunks.md

 ## Reproducible Methods for Coding in Quarto

 Now that we've learned the core benefit of using Quarto documents - the integration of code with text - let's learn some next level methods of working with code in Quarto.
-We'll cover how to add Global Knitr options to the yaml, run external R scripts from within the Quarto document, setting the working and output directories for the Quarto document and loading packages and data globally.
+We'll cover how to add Global Knitr options to the yaml, run external R scripts from within the Quarto document, setting the working directory for the Quarto document and loading packages and data globally.
 Whew! that's a lot!
 Let's dig in.

 ## Global Quarto Options

-We already know about one of the benefits of global knitr options - using code chunk options that can be applied consistently for the whole document as we saw in the previous episode.
+We've seen that we have pretty fine-tuned control of how our code output looks in our document using code chunk options.
+Now, let's learn how to take those controls to the next level by learning how to apply them "globally" over our whole document or even all the documents in your project.

-What are some of the additional features of global knitr options?
-There are many, but we'll cover several more:
+What are some of features of global knitr options?
+There are many, but we'll cover several of the most relevant and useful ones here:
+1. Set global options for code chunks so we don't have to repeat them in each chunk
-1. Set working directory so file paths (for code chunks) can be relative to the root instead of our .Qmd file
+2. Set working directory so file paths (for code chunks) are easier to work with
 3. Load libraries and data once at the beginning of the document instead of in each code chunk (more concise and less rendering time)

 ### Project level vs Document level settings

-With Quarto we gain the additional functionality of being able to define *project* level global settings in addition to *document* level settings.
-This means that the settings we choose will be applied to *all* Quarto documents within our R project.
+With Quarto we have the functionality and flexibility of being able to define *project* level global settings in addition to *document* level settings.
+This means that the settings we choose will be applied to either one specific Quarto document or *all* Quarto documents within our R project.

-We already saw how to adjust document level settings by adding some code to the document yaml at the top of the Qmd file.
+How do we use document level settings?.
 How do we edit project level settings?
-That's where the `_quarto.yml` file that lives in our project root directory comes in.
+That's where the yaml at the top of our documents and/or the `_quarto.yml` file that lives in our project root directory comes in.

+At the top of our .Qmd document we see the yaml

+## FIXME ADD image

 Opening the `_quarto.yml` file in our project root we see the following default settings:

 ![New Quarto yml file](../fig/08-quarto.yml-new.png)

-### Project-level or document-level?
-What's best?

-We have the option of adding the execution global code chunk settings we added to our paper to the global documents.
-This is optional however, and since we have only one Quarto document we'll refrain.
-The change we *must* make in project-level settings that is listed above is setting the working directory and output directory.
-It simply doesn't work when added in the document-level yaml.
-Additionally, we'll see how to load libraries and data one time for all the code chunks within one of our Quarto documents.
-This cannot be added to project-level settings.
-Why? because this isn't done in the yaml metadata - it's done within a code chunk at the beginning of a document.
-Confused?
-It may take a bit to learn the best ways to configure your documents, but don't worry, we'll walk you through the basics.
+### Project and Document settings Hierarchy

+FIXME add image of cascading options.

+## Document level setting

-### Document level setting - Global Code Chunk Options:
+### Global Code Chunk Options:

 There is an option to globally set options for the entire Quarto document rather than have to specify in each code chunk.
 This is helpful when you consistently want to use the same options and when you have many code chunks within a document.
 Additionally, adding global code options will allow you and collaborators to have a better idea of how you've configured your document.

-In Quarto, the way to configure global code chunk options is in the yaml.
-We haven't done much with the yaml up until this point, but now we'll be working with it a bit.
+In Quarto, the way to configure global code chunk options is in the yaml header.

-In the yaml of our document we can set global options with `execute`.
+In the yaml header of our document we can set global options with `execute`.

 ```
 ~~~